aws-samples/role-vending-machine/README.md

 - RVM main roles in RVM account[^2]
 - An IAM OIDC provider in both RVM and target accounts[^3]
-- A verified email and domain with [Amazon Simple Email Service](https://docs.aws.amazon.com/ses/latest/dg/Welcome.html) [^4]
+- If using breakglass role functionality: A verified email and domain with [Amazon Simple Email Service](https://docs.aws.amazon.com/ses/latest/dg/Welcome.html) [^4]
 - "Optional" Terraform backend resources (S3 bucket and DynamoDB table)

 [^2]: RVM uses two main roles with different permissions.
 One with read only permissions used with `terraform plan` action, and one with write permissions used with `terraform apply` action to deploy roles into target accounts.

 [^3]: IAM OIDC providers are used by GitHub workflows to assume roles in AWS accounts.
+In Proto-RVM, these are not used, though you'll need to create them if you migrate to main-line RVM.

 [^4]: To send emails from Amazon SES to your organization's email addresses, you must first [verify](https://docs.aws.amazon.com/ses/latest/dg/creating-identities.html) the domain you will be sending from by adding the necessary DNS records to your domain's configuration.